American Labor Party

 The American Labor Party (ALP) was a political party in the United States established in 1936 that was active almost exclusively in the state of New York.
 The organization was founded by labor leaders and former members of the Socialist Party of America who had established themselves as the Social Democratic Federation (SDF).
 The party was intended to parallel the role of the British Labour Party, serving as an umbrella organization to unite New York social democrats of the SDF with trade unionists who would otherwise support candidates of the Republican and Democratic parties.

-Before and after its demise, many ALP members joined the Liberal Party of New York (LPNY) and the Progressive Party.
+Many ALP members went on to join the Liberal Party of New York (LPNY) and the Progressive Party.

 History

 Establishment

 On April 1, 1936, Sidney Hillman, John L. Lewis, and other officials of the unions of the American Federation of Labor and the Congress of Industrial Organizations established Labor's Non-Partisan League (LNPL), an organization akin to the modern political action committee, designed to channel money and manpower to the campaigns of Roosevelt and others standing strongly for the declared interests of organized labor.

-Meanwhile, the Socialist Party of America suffered an internal struggle between the right-wing Old Guard and left-wing.
+Meanwhile, the Socialist Party of America suffered an internal struggle between the right-wing Old Guard and the left-wing Militant faction.
 In May 1936, the Old Guard broke from the party and formed the Social Democratic Federation (SDF), taking The Forward with them.
 The SDF formed the People's Party in New York.

 In his 1944 memoir, Louis Waldman wrote:Back from Detroit, I was immediately confronted with a problem which involved millions of dollars of property controlled by subsidiaries of the Socialist Party.
 In New York alone there were such institutions as the Jewish Daily Forward, the leading Jewish newspaper in the world with a circulation running into hundreds of thousands and with reserve funds amounting to millions.
 There was The New Leader, a weekly newspaper published in English; there was the Rand School of Social Science, which, together with Camp Tamiment, had enormous property value, not to speak of their importance as propaganda and educational instruments.
 Control of the Forward alone also meant probable control of fraternal and labor organizations such as the Workmen's Circle, with its millions of dollars in property and tens of thousands of members throughout the United States....

 After Detroit it was obvious that the militant Socialists controlled the Socialist Party.
 I saw that all they had to do in order to gain control of the valuable property in New York was to revoke the New York State charter and expel all state organizations controlled by the Social Democrats or the Old Guard.
 Since there was always a minority of militant Socialists in each of these corporate institutions, these properties involving millions of dollars in property value and cash reserves would quickly fall into the hands of the militants....